 The EVCE shall be capable of delivering the required DC voltage to the vehicle as specified by the vehicle manufacturer.
 The EVCE shall be capable of delivering a continuous DC charging current to the vehicle that is the same or higher than the maximum charging current specified by the vehicle manufacturer.
 These requirements shall be maintained uninterruptedly throughout the fast-charge test phase of the test procedure.

-The EVCE shall be capable to communicate the delivered voltage and current taken from the grid with the same accuracy, resolution and sample frequency as specified for the vehicle in paragraph 5.2.
+[The EVCE shall be capable to communicate the delivered voltage and current taken from the grid with the same accuracy, resolution and sample frequency as specified for the vehicle in paragraph 5.2.]

 Measurement system requirements